 If you’re looking into a super fast and easy version of my original vanilla cake pops, you have to try my no-bake oreo cake pops (VIDEO).
 All you need is Oreos, cream cheese, and candy melts.
 That’s it!

-What can I use instead of candy melts
+What can I use instead of candy melts?

 The only substitute for candy melts would be chocolate.
-If you set out to make cake balls without candy melts, you will need to mix 1 tbsp vegetable oil for every 1 cup chocolate chips.
+If you set out to make cake balls without candy melts, you will need to mix 1 tbsp vegetable oil for every 1 cup of chocolate chips.

 Why are my cake pops cracking?